oanagrecu/oanagrecu/README.md

 ### Hi there 👋

-I'm **Oana Alexandra Grecu**, a Front End Developer based in Brussels, Belgium.
+I'm **Oana Alexandra Grecu**, a Web Developer based in Brussels, Belgium.

 I am a responsible and organized individual who successfully transitioned from a teaching career to web development.
 With experience in **HTML5, CSS3, JavaScript, React, Angular, Bootstrap, JSON, GitHub, WordPress, SQL, and NoSQL**, I'm passionate about crafting responsive and visually appealing web applications.